ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setVoiceGuidanceRate*

-Sets the rate of voice guidance, allowing users to adjust the speed of spoken feedback for accessibility purposes.
-The rate can be set within a range of 0.1 to 10, providing flexibility to match user preferences and needs.
+Adjusts the speed of voice guidance to enhance accessibility for users who rely on audio navigation.
+This function allows customization of the voice guidance rate within a predefined range, ensuring a comfortable and personalized experience.

 ### Related Functions
-[getVoiceGuidanceRate](#getVoiceGuidanceRate) : Retrieves the current voice guidance rate setting.
+[getVoiceGuidanceRate](#getVoiceGuidanceRate) : Retrieves the current speed setting of voice guidance.

 ### Events